Samaipata, Bolivia: El Fuerte de Samaipata

 Nearby is the pre-Inca ruin of El Fuerte de Samaipata.
 It is not actually a fort, but a temple.
 This is Bolivia's largest pre-Inca site.

-Declared a world heritage sites by UNESCO in 1998, this archaeological complex presents pre-Inca (Chane), Inca, and colonial Spanish ruins.
-The temple was originally built by Arawak people most likely belonging to the Chane culture that inhabited the surrounding valleys and the pampas to the East.
+Declared a world heritage site by UNESCO in 1998, this archaeological complex presents pre-Inca (Chane), Inca, and colonial Spanish ruins.
+The temple was originally built by the Arawak people most likely belonging to the Chane culture that inhabited the surrounding valleys and the pampas to the East.
 The temple was carved on an enormous rock.
 The Incas also built a city adjacent to the temple and established trade and alliances with the Chanes to protect the territories from the constant invasions of warrior Guarani tribes that raided the region from time to time.

 It is believed that both Chanes and Incas were eventually defeated by the Guarani warriors, and by the time the Spaniards colonized the region, it was already dominated by Guarani tribes, and El Fuerte was already destroyed.
-The Spanish colonizers also built a town next to the temple, but it was later abandoned when the inhabitants moved to base of the valley.
+The Spanish colonizers also built a town next to the temple, but it was later abandoned when the inhabitants moved to the base of the valley.

-There are several interesting features including a sloping ramp, pronounced by flying saucer enthusiast Erich von Däniken in his book "Chariots of the Gods" to be a launch platform for spaceships.
+The site includes a sloping ramp, pronounced by flying saucer enthusiast Erich von Däniken in his book "Chariots of the Gods" to be a launch platform for spaceships.
 Some of the site is now cordoned off due to damage caused by visitors walking on the rock carvings.